 CER is conducted at the interface between clinical research and health services research and makes use of data from diverse sources.

-The Norris Cotton Cancer Center Office for Cancer Comparative Effectiveness Research (CER) is directed by Anna Tosteson, ScD, Professor of Medicine, of Community and Family Medicine and of The Dartmouth Institute, and is supported by faculty with methodological expertise in the following areas:
+The Dartmouth Cancer Center Office for Cancer Comparative Effectiveness Research (CER) is directed by Anna Tosteson, ScD, Professor of Medicine, of Community and Family Medicine and of The Dartmouth Institute, and is supported by faculty with methodological expertise in the following areas:

 - Clinical Decision Analysis